Diner pouring gravy on a Sunday roast dish with a glass of red wine.

 Advertising

-There's nothing like a warm and comforting pub roast, it's the culinary equivalent of a hug from your grandma.
+There's nothing quite like the warmth and comfort of a succulent, slow-cooked roast.
+It's both the culinary equivalent of a hug from your grandma and the tastiest way to get your meat and three veg in the chillier months.
 But on a cold winter's Sunday, you might not feel like spending five hours making it yourself – luckily, a whole host of venues across the city offer some hearty, homely and excellent value cook-ups.

-So with winter officially upon us, why not make it your new weekly tradition to traverse your way through our guide to Melbourne's best Sunday roasts.
-Complete with gravy, sides and the odd Yorkshire pudding.
+So with Melbourne's lowest temps officially upon us, why not make it your new weekly tradition to traverse your way through our guide to Melbourne's best Sunday roasts?
+Complete with gravy, sides and the odd Yorkshire pudding, of course.

 And for when you need some extra warmth, check out our guide to the best pubs with fireplaces